 Section 5 requires all authorised clergy, bishops, archdeacons, Cathedral Chapters, licensed readers and lay workers, churchwardens and parochial church councils to have "due regard" to safeguarding Guidance issued by the House of Bishops.
-A duty to have "due regard" to doing so.
+A duty to have "due regard" to Guidance means that the person under the duty is not free to disregard it but is required to follow it unless there are cogent reasons for not doing so.
 'Cogent' for this purpose means clear, logical and convincing.